Jane Clarke on RTÉ Radio 1 & in The Irish Times

 Jane Clarke’s tender poems ‘Her first’ and ‘Wife’ from A Change in the Air were featured online at Bookanista to mark publication day on 25 May.

 A lovely film of Jane Clarke reading her poem ‘Dressing My Mother for Her Grandson’s Wedding’ from A Change in the Air was featured on Books Ireland to mark publication here (and below).
+The collection was later reviewed by Eleanor Hooker in Books Ireland here.

 The Irish Times, Poem of the Week, Saturday 20 May 2023